iftikhar8/UK-tree-epidemic-simulator/SubGrid_main/readme.txt

 4. SSTLM.py is a modified percolation based model with a programable dispersal kernel such that pathogens can jump to infect non-local nearest neighbours.
 SSTLM.py is imported into main_SSTLM.py.From SSTLM.py  main_SSTLM.py then imports the function model.main(), this function then runs the propagation algorithm.

-improvements:

-1. think about local vs hpc, is this the best setup
-2. think about feeding beta and rho ito job_gen